Choosing A Weaving Loom

 It is very easy to warp using the Direct Warping Method and then you can weave away in either plain weave or using pick up sticks to create textural patterns.
 You can also weave with two heddles to create more complex pattern and even create a double width cloth.

 Rigid Heddle looms are great for both beginner and more advanced weavers as they are quick and easy to set-up and also very portable so you can take them with you to local Guild meetings or on holiday with you too.
 As you are making cloth you can either weave a piece for a single project or sew, stitch or cut your cloth to make anything from blankets to your own wardrobe of clothes.
 For ideas for Rigid Heddle weaving check out these Rigid Heddle Weaving Books.
-We also run Beginners Rigid Heddle Loom Classes as well.
+We also have YouTube videos to help you warp up and weave that go along with our weaving kits.

-They come in a range of sizes from 10" up to 48".
+These looms come in a range of sizes from 10" up to 48".
 The smaller sizes are good if you're wanting to weave scarves and smaller pieces.
 If you want to weave large pieces of cloth then a wider loom would be better but do be careful as anything above 25" in width can be cumbersome to weave on so we would recommend a stand for the loom to go on.
 20-25" is a really good size to get and remember that you can weave from 8" wide up to the full width on the loom depending on your project.
+An excellent place to start is the Ashford SampleIt Complete Weaver Kit which comes with everything you need to get going including yarn, a Learn to Weave Booklet & Scarf Instructions and the Ashford Book of Rigid Heddle Weaving.

 Inkle looms have the warp wound on the loom in a circular loop so you are restricted to the length you can weave.
 However, they are small and easily fit onto a table top.